Investigating $\gamma$-ray halos around three HAWC bright sources in Fermi-LAT data: Discussion

 Also the best fit value for $b_0$ changes significantly among the three sources, going from $2.0 \times 10^{-16}$ GeV/s for eHWC J1825-134 to few times smaller values for the other two sources.
 This behaviour traces the position of the flux peak, which appears around 0.1 TeV for eHWC J1825-134, about few TeV for eHWC J1907+063 and above 10 TeV for eHWC J2019+368.
-The intensity of the energy losses in eHWC J1825-134, $b_0 \sim 2\times 10^{-16}$ GeV/s, is found for $e^\pm$ energies $E_e=[10,10^4]$ GeV, ICS off the local ISRF spectrum from \cite{Porter_2006} and synchrotron radiating off a magnetic field of about 5 $\mu$G. On other hand, a lower value of $b_0 \sim 6\times 10^{-17}$ and $2\times 10^{-17}$, as found for eHWC J1907+063 and eHWC J2019+368 respectively, is in principle compatible with an ISRF smaller by a factor of 2 and 3 from the local model in \cite{Porter_2006} and a magnetic field of 4 and 3 $\mu$G, respectively.
+The intensity of the energy losses in eHWC J1825-134, $b_0 \sim 2\times 10^{-16}$ GeV/s, is found for $e^\pm$ energies $E_e=[10,10^4]$ GeV, ICS off the local ISRF spectrum from \cite{Porter_2006} and synchrotron radiating off a magnetic field of about 5 $\mu$G. On other hand, a lower value of $b_0 \sim 6\times 10^{-17}$ GeV/s and $2\times 10^{-17}$ GeV/s, as found for eHWC J1907+063 and eHWC J2019+368 respectively, is in principle compatible with an ISRF smaller by a factor of 2 and 3 from the local model in \cite{Porter_2006} and a magnetic field of 4 and 3 $\mu$G, respectively.
 Differences of a factor of 2-3 in the density of the starlight and infrared components of the ISRF or in the value of the Galactic magnetic field with respect to the local values are viable, and could therefore explain the energy losses rate derived from the $\gamma$ rays in this analysis.
 Indeed, the difference between the local and the Galactic ISRFs and magnetic fields could reach a factor of roughly 10 \cite{Porter_2006}.
-As a final result, the present source analysis derives a $3\sigma$ lower bound on the cutoff energy $E_c$ of the $e^{\pm}$ injection spectrum, set at $\sim 3-500$ TeV for three sources.
-Such a lower limit implies that these three PWNe very likely accelerate $e^{\pm}$ up to PeV energies.
-Moreover, since the value of the cutoff energy is not well constrained, the softening of the $\gamma$-ray SEDs is probably due to energy losses rather than intrinsic cutoff in the $e^{\pm}$ injection spectra.
-The HAWC observation of photons from these sources up to 100 TeV has important consequences for the acceleration of $e^{\pm}$ from PWNe.
-Indeed, by looking to Fig.~\ref{fig:icpower}, one can notice that such very-high-energy photons are mostly produced from $e^{\pm}$ at about 200-400 TeV.
-However, PeV electrons could produce at least about 10\% of these photons (see orange-red regions), thus justifying a leptonic origin of the observed $\gamma$-ray flux from eHWC J1825-134, eHWC J1907+063 and eHWC J2019+368.